dscp46/rpt-agent/doc/Protocol.md

 Message Integrity Protection is not considered for this underlaying protocol.
 If integrity is required, it SHALL be provided by an underlaying protocol (for example, TLS or IPSec, with NULL encryption if mandated by your local regulation).

 The MQTT message broker SHOULD be set up to enforce authentication and access control.

-The username, noted `<callsign>` in this document, SHOULD be the lowercase alphanumerical form, plus dash and underscore of the repeater callsign.
-The underscore is used to replace the slash character in a callsign.
-As an example, `F8KLY/P-S` used for a portable simplex hotspot by F8KLY, will be encoded as `f8kly_p-s`.

 Basic roles are suggested as follow:
   - The agent role SHOULD enable subscription to `repeaters/<callsign>/v1` and let an agent publish to `repeaters/<callsign>/v1/response` and `repeaters/<callsign>/v1/advertise.